homostellaris/obsidian-digital-garden/src/site/notes/About.md

 The difference between a universe brimming with life and one that is dead is almost impossible to comprehend so I take this mission very seriously and would like more people to do the same.

-As a software engineer there are limts to have much I can contribute to this mission directly.
-It may be that the best way for me to do this is to [promote Effective Altruism](https://80000hours.org/problem-profiles/promoting-effective-altruism/) and dreams of becoming a multiplanetary species to others who are better able to move the needle on this probability than I am 🚀
+As a software engineer there are limits to how much I can contribute to this mission directly.
+It may be that the best way for me to do this is to [promote Effective Altruism](https://80000hours.org/problem-profiles/promoting-effective-altruism/) and dreams of becoming a multi-planetary species to others who are better able to move the needle on this probability than I am 🚀

 # Hobbies & interests